adrianababakanian/gatsby-personal-site-netlify/src/pages/design/dinestination/index.md

 ## Contextual Inquiry

 One of CS 160’s primary motivations as a course is to hone the skills of design and development for defined target user groups outside of one’s own user space.
 That is, practicing the ability to design for a user and not for oneself.
-As such, we performed contextual inquiry by defining a specific target user and determining the goals they need to meet by observing them in their task-based environment. ____’s article on contextual inquiry and task analysis provides wonderful insight into the “master-apprentice” techniques that leads to meaningful user insights as opposed to artificial results that usually result from interviews conducted in a traditional setting.
+As such, we performed contextual inquiry by defining a specific target user and determining the goals they need to meet by observing them in their task-based environment. ____’s We used the “master-apprentice” interviewing technique that leads to meaningful user insights as opposed to artificial results that usually result from interviews conducted in a traditional setting.

 We defined our target users as people who are on their way to a specific destination under a time constraint and need to get something to eat along the way.
-Check out the detailed results of our contextual inquiry and task analysis process here!
+The detailed results of our contextual inquiry and task analysis process are provided <a href="https://paper.dropbox.com/doc/Contextual-Inquiry-Task-Analysis-Competitive-Analysis--AN4VaB8Q9A0rgKfijJLkj5NgAg-pgCTA8208BeAzDLTtF6G9" target="_blank" class="cycle">here</a>.

-We conducted inquiries with target users each on their way to a location and needed to grab something to eat along the way, but all in different contexts.
+We conducted inquiries with target users each on their way to a location who needed to grab something to eat along the way.
+However, we made the decision to choose these users from a range of different contexts.
+For example, we chatted with students stopping at Chipotle on their way to class, as well as groups of friends planning a place to grab dinner before the start of their movie.

 Based on our user inquiries, we found that the average user will likely use some combination of Yelp searching, Googling, opening navigation apps, and more to achieve their goal.
 This manual searching is a limiting factor in both efficiency and range of discoverable restaurants.
 We found that users tended to search for restaurants only around their start and end locations, thus missing out on a wide range of options along the route.
 This behavior is nonetheless understandable given the linear nature of the current workflow — this mental balancing act across apps requires keeping track of a lot of information in order to gather the information necessary to make a decision.